Do These 4 Things Before Publishing a Blog Post for SEO

 On-site SEO is greatly impacted by content creation.
-Adding new, relevant, and topical information to your website regularly improves keyword density and helps Google understand what your website is all about.
-Google can then present your content to users searching for content related to your business.
+Regularly adding new, relevant, and topical information to your website improves keyword density and helps Google understand what your website is all about.
+Google can then present your content to people searching for content related to your business.

 Posting on your blog is one of the easiest ways to consistently add new content.
 Maintaining your blog content will get more traffic to your website and improve keyword rankings.
-There are so many things you can do to optimize your site SEO, but we’ll share just 4 tips you can use today to optimize your blog content.
+There are many things you can do to optimize your SEO, but we’ll share just 4 tips you can use today to start ranking higher.

 Keyword research is a technique we use in the SEO world to discover topics that users are most interested in.
 You can filter keywords and find new inspiration using metrics like search volume and frequency.
 Based on this search engine data, you can plan your blog content to ensure you’re writing posts about topics that people are actually looking for.